How a Fractional CMO Can Improve Your Bottom Line

 The problem with this math is that a CMO does the most good early in the tenure, when the strategy is being devised and implemented.
 Once a working strategy is in place—which usually takes between six months and a year—the strategy can often be managed below the executive level.

-Choosing a Fractional CMO instead of a full-time CMO frees up cash and human resources to execute the marketing strategy efficiently or to devote to other operations.
+Choosing an Outsourced Marketing Director instead of a full-time CMO frees up cash and human resources to execute the marketing strategy efficiently or to devote to other operations.
 Rather than placing a giant, persistent black hole at the center of your ongoing marketing efforts, you frontload the expenses of executive development of the marketing team.